Aeglis API Reference

 Welcome to the Aeglis API documentation.
 The Aeglis API allows you to embed enterprise-grade malware, phishing, and zero-day threat detection directly into your applications.

-Our hybrid engine uses a waterfall architecture: it checks global threat caches (AlienVault) instantly, and if the threat is unknown, it triggers a deep autopsy using Groq Llama-3.3 AI intelligence.
+Our hybrid engine uses a waterfall architecture: it cross-references distributed threat caches instantly, and if the payload is unknown, it triggers a deep autopsy powered by the Aeglis dedicated AI intelligence core.

 Authentication